ianelrod/asmserv/README.md

 - libc

 Constraints:
+- Will GET/POST content up to 2GB
-- Handle GET/POST requests up to 1KB (Serve up to 2GB)
+- Handle file names up to 255B, linux max
 - Will not parse url encoding
 - Will not do directory traversal